nalyk/mcp-server-google-analytics/README.md

 npm start
 ```

+When running with `MCP_TRANSPORT=stdio` (default), the server communicates over stdio for MCP clients (e.g., Claude Desktop).
+For HTTP transport, set `MCP_TRANSPORT=http`.

-The server will be available at `http://localhost:3001` with the following endpoints:
+With HTTP transport enabled, the server is available at `http://localhost:3001` with the following endpoints:

 - **Health Check**: `GET /health`
 - **MCP Endpoint**: `POST /mcp` (JSON-RPC 2.0)